 George of the Kansas City Fed warns that “abrupt” rate changes could weigh on the economy.

-“This is already a historically rapid pace of rate increases that households and businesses must adapt to, and more abrupt changes in interest rates could create strains, whether in the economy or in financial markets,” said George, who dissented from the Fed’s three-quarters-point larger-than-expected rate hike in June.
+“This is already a historically rapid pace of rate increases that households and businesses must adapt to, and more abrupt changes in interest rates might create strains, whether in the economy or in financial markets,” said George, who dissented from the Fed’s three-quarters-point larger-than-expected rate hike in June.

 Leave a Comment